richter-max/richter-max/README.md

 - Speaking engagements or demos on **Web Security** & **Secure Coding**
 - **Full-time job opportunities** in backend or cybersecurity
 - **Dual study program** positions in Computer Science or Cybersecurity
-- **Scholarship opportunities** related to software engineering or security
+- **Scholarship opportunities** related to software engineering or Cybersecurity

 ---